 The structure of an oil molecule is non polar.
 Its charge is evenly balanced rather than having one positive and one negative end.

-This means oil molecules are more attracted to other oil molecules than water and water molecules are more attracted to each other than oil, so the two never mix.
+This means oil molecules are more attracted to other oil molecules than water molecules, and water molecules are more attracted to each other than oil, so the two never mix.

 You can see in the image below how food colouring doesn’t mix with oil.
 The food colouring actually sinks through the oil into the water layer as water is more dense than oil.
 This is the basis for a firework in a glass experiment.